 Underwriters in the United States pull down an average of $55K annually.
 The final incomes of Underwriters generally vary between $37K and $86K; higher pay grades include potential for bonuses, profit sharing, and commissions as high as $14K, $6K, and $15K, respectively.
 Residence is the main element affecting pay for this group — the specific employer and tenure are driving factors as well.
 Women Underwriters who took the survey just slightly outnumber men.
 Medical benefits are awarded to most, and a large number earn dental coverage.
 Most Underwriters report high levels of job satisfaction.
-This report is based on responses to the PayScale salary survey.

 Job Description for Underwriter